Unpasteurized fruit/vegetable juices and ciders: A potential health risk

 How do I reduce the risk of illness?

-• The best way to kill pathogens like E. coli O157:H7 and other bacteria is through pasteurization
+• The best way to kill pathogens like E.coli, Salmonella and others is through pasteurization

 • Boil or pasteurize raw juice and cider before consuming.
-To pasteurize juice at home, heat to 70°C for at least 1 minute
+To pasteurize juice at home, heat to 70°C for at least one minute

-• Avoid serving unpasteurized juice and cider products to those most at risk (young children 5 years of age or under, pregnant women, the elderly and people with weakened immune systems)
+• Avoid serving unpasteurized juice and cider products to those most at risk (young children 5 years of age or under, pregnant people, the elderly and people with weakened immune systems)

 • Ensure freshness and quality by refrigerating juice and cider products.
 Do not use them after the best before date